 Julie Hwang Herrmann was born in Korea.
 She immigrated to the United States when she was 12 years old.
 She attended Shorecrest High School in Seattle and then graduated from the UW earning a B.S. in Psychology in 1986.
 After graduation, she first worked as a legal assistant for 3 years in a law firm in Los Angeles.

-She then returned to Seattle where she joined Herrmann Law Group in 1990.
+She then returned to Seattle and joined Herrmann Law Group in 1990.
 Because she is fluent in both English and Korean, she was immediately assigned to cases involving the families of 89 victims of the 1983 shoot down of Korean Airlines flight KAL 007 by the Soviet military over Sakhalin Island.
 Julie provided all in-house interpretation, worked closely with each of our clients in answering all interrogatories and in responding to requests for production of documents and in preparing the clients for their depositions.